 “What the hell did you do that for?” he moaned, wondering if she had seen him hide the egg-white.

 “Why didn’t you go into work yesterday after school?” she said sternly, “You know we can’t afford to lose that money!”

-Trying to recover from the sudden “life builder” Josh adeptly replied, “I got beaten up by some older lads and they took my mobile.”
+Trying to recover from the sudden “life-builder”, Josh adeptly replied, “I got beaten up by some older lads and they took my phone.”
 The lie was in play.

 “You get in there after school and make up the time!” she snarled unsympathetically, and left the room.

 There was no love between them.
 Josh felt he was an inconvenience and knew she just wanted him to move out.
 She was very encouraging for him to join the army as he would be out of her hair.
 This was the only support he ever really got from her.
 But he didn’t care, not on the surface anyway.